ARTICLE I – NAME

 Robert’s Rules of Order, revised, shall be the parliamentary authority of this Association on all cases and instances not specifically covered in the Association charter or bylaws.

 Section 1.
 These bylaws may be amended by a two-thirds (2/3) vote of those delegates present and voting at any annual membership meeting provided the proposed changes have been submitted to the membership in written form or electronic form (email or facsimile) at least thirty (30) days prior to the time of the meeting at which the changes are to be voted upon.

 Section 2.
 These bylaws may also be amended by the Board of Directors by a two-thirds (2/3) vote of the entire Board, such amendment to be effective only until the next membership meeting unless it is approved by the members at such meeting as provided in Section 1.

 ARTICLE XIV – DISSOLUTION

-On dissolution of the Texas Recreational Vehicle Association any funds or assets remaining shall be distributed to one or more regularly organized and qualified charitable, educational, scientific or philanthropic organizations to be selected by the Board of Directors.
+On the dissolution of the Texas Recreational Vehicle Association, any funds or assets remaining shall be distributed to one or more regularly organized and qualified charitable, educational, scientific or philanthropic organizations to be selected by the Board of Directors.